arduino/docs-content/content/hardware/02.uno/carriers/uno-media-carrier/tutorials/01.user-manual/content.md

 ![Enable Carrier](assets/enable-carrier.png)

-You will be adviced to connect the Media Carrier with the board **powered off** if you have not yet:
+You will be advised to connect the Media Carrier with the board **powered off** if you have not yet:

 ![Carrier Connection Alert](assets/enable-alert.png)